miguelgfierro/sciblog/README.md

 Press add in Post to add your first post.
 Go to file latex_blog.txt and start to fill up all the fields.
 For the first post we will leave the image, the image caption, page 2 column 1 and page 2 column 2 empty.

-You will see that your blog is working properly going to the url: http://localhost:8000/ (note: make sure you put the slash at the end)
+You will see that your blog is working properly going to the url: http://localhost:8000

 The post can be accessed here: http://localhost:8000/blog/2015/a-blog-with-the-appearance-of-a-scientific-paper-in-latex/